gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 I wanted to commentate on this kind of workflow, and so decided to do it again creating an explainer for *Scrabble*.
 This post documents my workflow in working with Claude 3.5 Sonnet and Artifacts for iterative diagramming.
 In this way, this post acts as an Appendix to the [*Scrabble* primer](https://gillandsiphon.github.io/posts/scrabble-case-study/) and [Claude Artifacts](https://gillandsiphon.github.io/posts/claude-artifacts/) posts.

-# Diagramming a Scrabble Explainer

 ## Brainstorming

 I know I need to communicate the basic premise of the game: players place letter tiles on a shared grid, spelling words to get points.
 I know that illustrating the grid and tiles is a straightforward visual that should show up early in the explainer.
 I'll start at this fuzzy idea.

 ### Initial Board

-`Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
-Place 7 tiles on the bottom and right of the board.`
+> Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
+Place 7 tiles on the bottom and right of the board.

 !["scrabble1"](/img/scrabble1.png)